cucumber-attic/website/apps/dynamic/views/_posts/cukeup-au-2015-videos.md

   <article class="col-md-8">
     <h5>
-      <a href="https://cucumber.wistia.com/medias/1oe7tl4cqv">“BDD and Testing are getting Divorced” - It will be messy, but better for the kids in the long run</a>
+      <a href="#hamish-tedeschi">“BDD and Testing are getting Divorced” - It will be messy, but better for the kids in the long run</a>
       <small>Hamish Tedeschi</small>
     </h5>